robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene20e.md

 [Robyn]
 Hi Emily.
 It's 1:09 in the wee hours and I can't sleep.
 Coughing (a tickle, mainly, not all that productive) and a runny nose.
 Can't seem to shake this thing!

-Anything, thinking about where yo go with "The Deep End".
+Anything, thinking about where to go with "The Deep End".
 We've got Celeste coming to terms with the strength of her influence—being right was not innocent; it wasn't wrong, either—and Charlotte showing some assertiveness.
 I'm sort-of thinking: we might let them sort themselves out, and—from Brittany's perspective—get Lauren to realise she *does* have a brave, loyal daughter who took some risk upon herself to make clear to Roger that he hadn't lost anything, because he never really had what he thought he lost.

 There's a number of ways they could explore this.
 Remember, Sarah was always slightly TERF about Charlotte.
 Charlotte did prove herself in Queensland, but in a way Sarah didn't even realise.
 And now, she has a new respect for Charlotte: facing Roger the way she did ended Lauren and Sarah's ennuis with him.

 Perhaps you can think of other ways Brittany could contribute?
 Allusion to Pool Party?
 When her dog died, how comforting Charlotte was?
 Brittany was the one to finally *name* Charlotte, remember.